 Why Study Literature & Writing at Vermont State?

 - Skills employers want: Our degree program prioritizes skills that employers look for.
-As a student, you’ll hone strong, effective writing abilities as well as gain expertise in creating impactful and dynamic visual media.
+As a student, you’ll hone strong, effective writing abilities and gain expertise in creating impactful and dynamic visual media.

 - Teacher track option: Students who earn a B.A. in Literature & Writing can also pursue endorsement for licensure in secondary education.
 Our faculty will guide you through the certification process so you can graduate with your degree and be ready to walk into a teaching position.

 - Versatile career path: A degree in Literature & Writing is a versatile option that can lead to many different career paths.
-Some of our alumni have embarked on careers as web and marketing managers, spokespeople, English teachers, credit analysts, art licensing associates, wholesale buyers, librarians, technical writers, and copy editors.
+Our alumni have embarked on careers as web and marketing managers, spokespeople, English teachers, credit analysts, art licensing associates, wholesale buyers, librarians, technical writers, and copy editors.

 Financial Aid for Literature and Writing Students